-Applications that are submitted after the deadline, that do not contain all of the required information, or are submitted by applicants that do not meet the eligibility guidelines will be ruled ineligible and will not be reviewed by the panel.
-Additional information will not be accepted after the deadline.
+Applications that are submitted after the deadline, that do not contain all of the required information, are submitted by applicants that are not eligible, or are for proposed projects that do not meet the eligibility guidelines will be ruled ineligible and will not be reviewed by the panel.
+Additional application information will not be accepted after the deadline.